DevTeam/Pure.DI/README.md

 - DI without any IoC/DI containers, frameworks, dependencies, and thus without any performance impacts and side-effects
 - A predictable and validated dependencies graph which is building and validating on the fly while you are writing your code
+- Does not add dependencies to any other assemblies
 - High performance with all .NET compiler/JIT optimizations
 - Easy to use
 - Ultra-fine tuning of generic types